qihangZH/accountingkits/README.md

 ## 1. Setup the package:

 I recommend to install the package by conda-forge, or may cause error:

+In rolling version(How ever the package itself would be stop from have dependencies), because I use conda to manage my package, but pip always try to corrupt my environment.

+This make me could not put these following dependencies in setup.cfg, If there found any method to help me to manage the environment while could help you with dependencies, feel free to tell me, it is the first time for me to write the python package, thank you.

 ```
 certifi
 numpy